dresa/photo-quality/README.md

 Concentrating on color images, we achieved a correlation of 0.423 between predicted ratings and average ratings.
-In total 60% of data was used for training a randomForest model, and the rest of the data was used to assess the prediction accuracy of the model.
+In total 60% of data was used for training a RandomForest model, and the rest of the data was used to assess the prediction accuracy of the model.

 Each photo was rated by several people, so a *true* rating is in fact a distribution of ratings.
-When we sampled ratings randomly from these distributions, as we assume a human would do, we achieved a correction of 0.468 between sampled ratings and averages.
+When we sampled ratings randomly from these distributions, as we assume a human would do, we achieved a correlation of 0.468 between sampled ratings and averages.
 Based on these correlations, we claim, **our method works at 90% level when compared to a human performance**.